 Here’s where I fell in love with the hammocks at the La Ciudadela Market in Mexico City.
 I did get my hammock from Mexico City but here are ones that you can buy online.
+If you are hanging the hammock outside, make sure you buy an outdoor hammock that’s durable enough to survive the elements.

 Tropical wallpaper from Wild Habitat – use promo code KOKO for 20% off!